API Reference

 useUiConfig

-Access the active UiConfig reactively from any component — fonts, themes, media queries, animations, and shorthands all in one place.
+Access the active UiConfig reactively from any component — tokens, themes, breakpoints, fonts, and shorthands.

 Overview

-useUiConfig() is a React hook that returns the active UiConfig created by createUi().
+useUiConfig() returns the active UiConfig created by createUi().
 It reads from the nearest UiConfigProvider in the tree, falling back to the global singleton if no provider is present.

 import { useUiConfig } from '@stareezy-ui/tokens'